ShawnZCode/CTC_Reporting_API/README.md

 #### Common access includes:

-- (Lest efficient) Direct Connection through PowerBI or Tableau
+- (Moderately efficient) Direct Connection through Excel -> PowerBI or Tableau
+  - Must refresh all data, so no historical beyond current data fetch
 - (More efficient) Data Extraction into JSON files
   - Reviewing those files in the BI tool of choice
 - (Most efficient) Extract/Transform/Load the API data and load into a database of choice